a-ignatov-parc/grunt-video-slicer/README.md

 ```

 #### Custom Options
 In this example, we specify sections and a source path.
 We'll generate 5 video files.
 First, third and forth files will be encoded to `mp4` and `webm` formats only.
-Second file will be encoded into json array with base64 encoded frames.
-Last file with `full_video` name will be full length source file encoded into `mp4`, `webm` and `json` formats.
+The second file will be encoded into json array with base64 encoded frames.
+The last file with `full_video` name will be full length source files encoded into `mp4`, `webm` and `json` formats.

 ```js
 grunt.initConfig({